 We’ve already covered this in the last section, but it’s worth mentioning again that an increase in smoothness and responsiveness are the primary benefits you’ll get from an increased refresh rate.
 Scrolling through your apps and swiping across menus will feel smoother and more responsive as a result of the higher refresh rate.
 Motion blur — the blur you see between actions — will also be reduced as a result of the higher refresh rate.

 But a higher refresh rate isn’t just about day-to-day usability.
 Gaming performance is one of the biggest beneficiaries of a higher refresh rate, and it’s for this reason gaming phones led the charge on higher refresh rates.
 The Razer Phone 2 and the Asus ROG Phone 2 packed higher refresh rates than normal for a reason, and it’s because a display with a higher refresh rate also has lower input lag.
 Input lag is the time between an action being triggered on the display and it taking place in the game.
-A standard 60Hz display cannot have an input lag below 16.63ms because that’s how long it takes for each image to refresh, while a 120Hz display can reach 8.33ms, as it refreshes twice as often.
+A standard 60Hz display cannot have an input lag faster than 16.63ms because that’s how long it takes for each image to refresh, while a 120Hz display can reach 8.33ms, as it refreshes twice as often.